Liturgy

 A variety of musicians, cantors and choirs help to enhance the liturgy and we are always looking out for new recruits.
 The best way to get involved is simply to talk to the musicians after Mass, especially if you enjoy the style of music they use.

-The Baptism of the Lord (psalm 29) – Sunday 12 January
+The Annunciation of the Lord (psalm 40) – Tuesday 25 March

-The psalm settings used here are composed by Chris Donovan, with Terry Donohoe as cantor.
+The psalm settings used here are composed by Chris Donovan, with Jo Cullen & Terry Donohoe as cantors.
 You can find settings of the psalms for every Sunday and major feast day by clicking here.
 Psalm texts are from The Abbey Psalms and Canticles by the Monks of Conception Abbey © 2018, 2010 United States Conference of Catholic Bishops, Washington, DC.
 All rights reserved.

 Children’s Liturgy of the Word